kernel-community/kernel/docs/module-0/conversation.md

 This documentary features Paul Myburgh, author of *The Bushmen Winter Has Come*, who spent seven years living with the !Gwi Kalahari Bushmen, exploring ancient conversation and being.

-## How does this fit into KERNEL?
+## How does this fit into Kernel?

-There are many important takeaways here for the conversations we will be having in KERNEL and beyond.
+There are many important takeaways here for the conversations we will be having in Kernel and beyond.

 1. **"The quality of listening determines the quality of speaking."**
     - "When people are listening, I'm compelled to speak more truth."